 The ability to reason or calculate (logismos) cannot be a function of images.
 It is the faculty that lets us infer by analogy from the visible world to the invisible, and also that with which we may recognize that not all pleasures are to be chosen at all times, since some immediate pleasures may lead to long-term pain or harm (Letter to Menoeceus = LM 129).
 What is more, one must know something about the nature of pleasure in order to pursue it rationally, and likewise for pain.
 Epicurus, it appears, uses the terms pleasure and pain (hêdonê, algêdôn) strictly in reference to physical pathê or sensations, that is, those that are experienced via the non-rational soul that is distributed throughout the body.
 As for the rational part or mind, we have positive and negative experiences through it too.
 Most prominent among the negative mental states is fear, above all the fear of unreal dangers, such as death.
 Death, Epicurus insists, is nothing to us, since while we exist, our death is not, and when our death occurs, we do not exist (LM 124–25); but if one is frightened by the empty name of death, the fear will persist since we must all eventually die.
 This fear is one source of perturbation (tarakhê), and is a worse curse than physical pain itself; the absence of such fear is ataraxy, lack of perturbation, and ataraxy, together with freedom from physical pain, is one way of specifying the goal of life, for Epicurus.

 There are also positive states of mind, which Epicurus identifies by the special term khara (joy), as opposed to hêdonê (pleasure, i.e., physical pleasure).
 These states too depend on belief, whether true or false.
 But Epicurus does not treat khara as an end, or part of the end for living: rather, he tends to describe the goal by negation, as freedom from bodily pain and mental disturbance (LM 128).
-However, happiness (eudaimonia), according to Epicurus, is not simply a neutral or privative condition but rather a form of pleasure in its own right — what Epicurus called catastematic or (following Cicero's Latin translation) “static” as opposed to “kinetic” pleasure.
-Although the precise nature of this distinction is debated, kinetic pleasures involve the return to a stable or healthy state, e.g., the pleasurable elimination of hunger or thirst.
-As the need is met, however, the pleasure associated with replenishment diminishes: one does not enjoy eating for replenishment when full.
-To maximize this kind of pleasure, one would have to increase rather than limit one's wants.
-This was the view adopted by the philosophical school known as the Cyrenaics, who advocated increasing desires and seeking ever new ways of gratifying them, so that the pleasure of replenishment could continue past the point where most people would feel satiated, and be available at every moment.
+However, happiness (eudaimonia), according to Epicurus, is not simply a neutral or privative condition but rather a form of pleasure in its own right — what Epicurus called catastematic or (following Cicero’s Latin translation) “static” as opposed to “kinetic” pleasure.
+Although the precise nature of this distinction is debated, kinetic pleasures seem to be of the non-necessary kind (see below), such as those resulting from agreeable odors or sounds, rather than deriving from replenishment, as in the case of hunger or thirst.
+The philosophical school known as the Cyrenaics advocated increasing desires and seeking ever new ways of gratifying them.

 Epicurus objected that such pleasures are necessarily accompanied by distress, for they depend upon a lack that is painful (Plato had demonstrated the problematic nature of this kind of pleasure; see Gorgias 496C–497A, Philebus 31E–32D, 46A–50C).
 In addition, augmenting desires tends to intensify rather than reduce the mental agitation (a distressful state of mind) that Epicurean philosophy sought to eliminate.
 Catastematic pleasure, on the contrary, is (or is taken in) a state rather than a process: it is the pleasure that accompanies well-being as such.
-The Cyrenaics and others maintained that this condition is not pleasurable but rather neutral — neither pleasurable nor painful.
-In addition, there was a question concerning the relationship between the two types of pleasure: does catastematic pleasure begin only when kinetic pleasure ends, or does it gradually increase as the need is met, and the pleasure of replenishment diminishes?
-If the latter, it would appear to involve process as well, as opposed to being a purely stable condition.
-It is unclear just how the Epicureans responded to these objections.
+The Cyrenaics and others, such as Cicero, maintained, in turn, that this condition is not pleasurable but rather neutral — neither pleasurable nor painful.

 Although human beings, like everything else, are composed of atoms that move according to their fixed laws, our actions are not wholly predetermined — rather than entertain such a paralyzing doctrine, Epicurus says, it would be better to believe in the old myths, for all their perversities (LM 134).
 What enables us to wrest liberty from a mechanistic universe is the existence of a certain randomness in the motion of atoms, that takes the form of a minute swerve in their forward course (evidence for this doctrine derives chiefly from later sources, including Lucretius and Cicero).
 It is not entirely clear how the swerve operates: it may involve a small angle of deviation from the original path, or else a slight shift sideways, perhaps by a single minimum, with no change in direction.
 The idea of such a minute veering, said to occur at no determinate time or place, is less strange in the modern age of quantum physics than it was in Epicurus’ time, and it gave rise to mocking critiques.
 More problematic today is how the swerve might explain freedom of will — if indeed Epicurus’ idea of the will was like our own.
 It did, at all events, introduce an indeterminacy into the universe, and if soul atoms, thanks to their fineness, were more susceptible to the effects of such deviations than coarser matter, the swerve could at least represent a breach in any strict predestination of human behavior.
 And this might have been enough for Epicurus’ purposes: he may not have invoked the swerve in order to explain voluntary action (claiming that it is action deriving, immediately or ultimately, from a swerve or some swerves of the soul’s atoms).
 He may have wished merely to establish the possibility of action not deriving from the positions of the soul’s constituent atoms at any time plus the effects of collisions among them resulting from their given movements at that time.
 According to Lucretius (2.225–50), the swerve was also put to use to solve a cosmological problem: if at some (as it were) initial moment all atoms were moving uniformly in a single direction (downward) at the same speed, it is impossible to conceive how the process of atomic collisions could have begun, save by some such device.
 This seems a curious idea: given that time, like space, was infinite according to Epicurus, he need not have imagined a time prior to collisions.
 Just possibly the tendency of atoms to emerge from collisions in a preferred direction (by definition “down”) might lead over time to local regions of parallel motion, and the swerve could serve to reintroduce contact among them.
 In any event, Epicurus may have thought of atoms moving in some uniform direction rather than in diverse ones as a default position for physical theory (because of the simplicity of that hypothesis); thus he may have felt the need to explain how the diversity of the atoms’ motions could have arisen.